RodChak/My-Portfolio/README.md

 # Portfolio-setup-and-mobile-version-skeleton

-> For the first milestone in the process of creating my portfolio website, I will set up a new repository and prepare it for development using best practices (e.g. linters).
-I will also build the first 2 sections of the mobile website using the template I chose in FIGMA.
+> For the second milestone in building my portfolio website, I will create the mobile website section where I will list my portfolio projects.

 ## Built With